pravinmenghani1/ai-ops-with-amazon-q-business/README.md

 * The APIs are implemented using Amazon API Gateway and AWS Lambda functions.

-Refer to the architecture diagram below:
+Refer to the following architecture diagram:

 ![End to End Architecture](images/architecture.png)

 ## Testing
-Follow the steps below to log into the chatbot and test it.
-Note that responses from large language models are non-deterministic.
+Refer to the following steps to log into the chatbot and test it.
+Responses from large language models are non-deterministic.
 Hence, you may not get exact same response every time.

 1. Log into `QBusinessWebExperienceURL` from the `sam deploy` output using the user credential configured in the previous steps.